zweifisch/zf-doc/doc/05_Routing/05_REST.md

-declare a rousource
+declaring a rousource

 ```php
 $app->resource('posts');
 ```

-it is equivelent to
+which is equivelent to

 ```php
 $app->get('/posts', 'posts/index');